 The LADO will provide advice and guidance to employers and voluntary organisations; liaise with the Police and Crown Prosecution Service (where necessary) and monitor the progress of cases to ensure that they are dealt with as quickly and consistently as possible through the use of a fair and thorough process.

-All agencies/organisations within the City of Plymouth who work with children have a duty to comply with and follow, the South West Child Protection Procedures.
+All agencies/organisations within the City of Plymouth that work with children have a duty to comply with and follow, the South West Child Protection Procedures.
 Matters must be reported to the LADO (within 1 working day) where an individual has:

 - behaved in a way that has harmed a child, or may have harmed a child; or